Zelensky unveils his ‘victory plan’ to end Putin’s invasion at Ukraine’s parliament

 Ukrainian president Volodymyr Zelensky has unveiled his much-anticipated “victory plan” to end Vladimir Putin’s invasion hours after Russia fired scores of drones into Ukraine.

-Mr Zelensky’s ‘victory plan’ calls most significantly for the unconditional accession of Ukraine to Nato, the lifting of restrictions on long-range strikes on Russia using Western-supplied weapons, a refusal to trade Ukraine’s territories currently occupied by Russian forces, and the continuation of the Ukrainian into the Kursk region of Russia.
+Mr Zelensky’s plan calls most significantly for the unconditional accession of Ukraine to Nato, the lifting of restrictions on long-range strikes on Russia using Western-supplied weapons, a refusal to trade Ukraine’s territories currently occupied by Russian forces, and the continuation of the Ukrainian incursion into the Kursk region of Russia.

 “We hear the word ‘negotiations’ from partners and the word ‘justice’ much less often.
 Ukraine is open to diplomacy, but honest [diplomacy],” he said.

-The Ukrainian leader did not elaborate on whgat the non-nuclear deterrence would involve, but said there were three additional secret addendums to the plan that he could only discuss with Ukraine’s allies.
+The Ukrainian leader did not elaborate on what the non-nuclear deterrence would involve, but said there were three secret addendums to the plan that he could only discuss with Ukraine’s allies.

 Nato has said Ukraine is heading for membership but has stopped short of issuing an invitation.
 The alliance’s new chief, Mark Rutte, said that Mr Zelensky’s plan was a strong signal, but that he was not able to support it as a whole as things stand.